 Performance outcomes Acceptable outcomes Applicant response be capable of achieving a 60% screening of development within 5 years and predominantly consists of endemic vegetation.
 PO5 Development does not compromise the safety and efficiency of the State-controlled road network.
 AO5 Direct access is not provided to a State- controlled road where legal and practical access from another road is available.
-Site is accessed via a service road adjacent to the state controlled road.
+Proposal complies.
 For assessable development Additional requirements in Precinct 1 - Port Douglas s precinct PO6 The views and vistas identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 are maintained.
 AO6.1 Development does not impede continued views to scenic vistas and key streetscapes within the local plan area.
 N/A AO6.2 Unless otherwise specified within this Local Plan, buildings are set back not less than 6 metres from the primary street frontage.
 N/A PO7 Vehicle access, parking and service areas: (a) do not undermine the relationship between buildings and street or dominate the streetscape; (b) are designed to minimise pedestrian vehicle conflict; (c) are clearly identified and maintain ease of access at all times.
 AO7.1 For all buildings, parking is: (a) to the side of buildings and recessed behind the main building line; or (b) behind buildings; or (c) wrapped by the building façade, and not visible from the street.
-N/A at all tilles.
+N/A at all times.
 AO7.2 Ground level parking incorporates clearly defined pedestrian routes.
 N/A AO7.3 N/A